 (3) The period during which the consumer may terminate the agreement is whichever of the following periods is the longest:

-(a) if the agreement was not negotiated by telephone — the period of 10 business days starting at the start of the first business day after the day on which the agreement was made;
+(a) if the agreement was not negotiated by telephone — the period starting on the day on which the agreement was made and ending at the end of the tenth business day after the day on which the agreement was made;

-(b) if the agreement was negotiated by telephone — the period of 10 business days starting at the start of the first business day after the day on which the consumer was given the agreement document relating to the agreement;
+(b) if the agreement was negotiated by telephone — the period starting on the day on which the agreement was made and ending at the end of the tenth business day after the day on which the consumer was given the agreement document relating to the agreement;

-(c) if one or more of the following were contravened in relation to the agreement:
+(c) if one or more of sections 73 (permitted hours for negotiating an unsolicited consumer agreement), 74 (disclosing purpose and identity) and 75 (ceasing to negotiate on request) were contravened in relation to the agreement:

-(i) section 73 (permitted hours for negotiating an unsolicited consumer agreement);

-(ii) section 74 (disclosing purpose and identity);

-(iii) section 75 (ceasing to negotiate on request);
+(i) if the agreement was not negotiated by telephone—the period starting on the day on which the agreement was made and ending at the end of the period of 3 months starting on the day after the day on which the agreement was made; or

-the period of 3 months starting at the start of the first day after the day on which the agreement was made or, if the agreement was negotiated by telephone, the agreement document was given;
+(ii) if the agreement was negotiated by telephone—the period starting on the day on which the agreement was made and ending at the end of the period of 3 months starting on the day after the day on which the consumer was given the agreement document relating to the agreement;

-(d) if one or more of the following were contravened in relation to the agreement:
+(d) if one or more of section 76 (informing consumer of termination period), a provision of Subdivision C (requirements for unsolicited consumer agreements) and section 86 (prohibition on supplies etc.) were contravened in relation to the agreement:

-(i) section 76 (informing consumer of termination period);

-(ii) a provision of Subdivision C (requirements for unsolicited consumer agreements);

-(iii) section 86 (prohibition on supplies for 10 business days);
+(i) if the agreement was not negotiated by telephone—the period starting on the day on which the agreement was made and ending at the end of the period of 6 months starting on the day after the day on which the agreement was made; or

-the period of 6 months starting at the start of the first day after the day on which the agreement was made or, if the agreement was negotiated by telephone, the agreement document was given;
+(ii) if the agreement was negotiated by telephone—the period starting on the day on which the agreement was made and ending at the end of the period of 6 months starting on the day after the day on which the consumer was given the agreement document relating to the agreement;

 (e) such other period as the agreement provides.